bigblender2115/sdtt_timetable/README.md

 | **NaN values** | Empty cells in CSV | Defaults to `0` (hours) or `60` (students) |
 | **Unscheduled courses** | Conflicts or no available room | Check the **"Unscheduled Components"** sheet in the output |

----

-## 📜 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it for academic or institutional use.

----

-## 💡 Example Tip

-If you want to regenerate only for a specific department or semester,
-you can filter your CSV files accordingly — the script automatically adapts.